liris-vision/starling/README.md

 It can also be used for OpenCV experimenting and learning.

-Starling runs on Linux, MacOS and Windows.
-A Debian package for Ubuntu is available [here](http://liris.cnrs.fr/liris-vision).
+Starling runs on Linux, see `INSTALL.txt` file.